rayfiyo/myTypst/report/template.typ

 }

 // Definition of chapter outline
+// Delete outlines as they are not needed.

 // Definition of image outline
+// Delete outlines as they are not needed.

 // Definition of table outline
+// Delete outlines as they are not needed.

 // Setting empty par
 #let empty_par() = {